-No. Never buy seeds over the internet (some exceptions apply such as herb seeds and cacti seeds, among others).
+Never buy seeds over the internet (some exceptions apply, such as herb seeds and cacti seeds, among others).

-Is this plant difficult to care for?
+Is Philodendron Spiritus Sancti difficult to care for?

-This is unlike the Monstera Obliqua that needs constant high humidity and is always suffering from some kind of nutrient deficiency and is not holding back in showing this by changing leaf colour, dropping leaves, dry leaves etc (at least for us).
+This is unlike the Monstera obliqua, which needs constant high humidity and is always suffering from some kind of nutrient deficiency and is not holding back in showing this by changing leaf color, dropping leaves, dry leaves, etc. (at least for us).

-Once you have covered your bases by providing an airy substrate mix, are using a pot that allows great airflow (eg. holes in the side of the pot) and put the plant where it is bright but with limited direct sun, it is supposed to be a happy camper.
+Once you have covered your bases by providing an airy substrate mix, use a pot that allows great airflow (e.g. holes in the pot’s side), and put the plant where it is bright but with limited direct sun; it is supposed to be a happy camper.

-So it is fair to conclude, that compared to other rare aroids, the Spiritus Sancti is rather easy to care for.
+So it is fair to conclude that compared to other rare aroids, the Spiritus Sancti is rather easy to care for.

 Is Philodendron Santa Leopoldina the same as Philodendron Spiritus Sancti?

-No, in most cases if not all cases the Philodendron Spiritus Sancti is not the same as a Philodendron Santa Leopoldina as this is just a common name and could, therefore, be used for almost any plant with long pendant leaves.
+In most cases, if not all cases, the Philodendron Spiritus Sancti is not the same as a Philodendron Santa Leopoldina as this is just a common name and could, therefore, be used for almost any plant with long pendant leaves.